matn7/Google-Platform-Notes/flashcard/Microservices.md

 ![Client Credentials grant type flow](flashcard-img/client-credentials-grant-type-flow.png "Client Credentials grant type flow")

 In the step 1, where client is making a request to Auth Server endpoint, have to send the below important details:
-* client_id & client_secret - the credentials of the client to authenticate itself.
+* client_ID & client_secret - the credentials of the client to authenticate itself.
 * scope - similar to authorities.
 Specifies level of access that client is requesting like EMAIL, PROFILE.
 * grant_type - With the value 'client_credentials' which indicates that we want to follow client credentials grant type.